 - HELP THEM IDENTIFY THEIR TALENTS.
 What are they interested in?

 - LISTEN TO THEM.
-Hear them when they say they are struggling and support their worries.
+Hear them when they say they are struggling and support them if they have concerns.

 - KEEP THE BIGGER PICTURE IN MIND.
 It is about where your child will end up.
 Not where they are now.